Uskinn/sergeys-stamp-collection/README.md

-Simon's Stamp Collection App
+Sergey's Stamp Collection App
 ------

 # About Sergey

-Stuff about Simon's Stamps Here...
+New York times graves is the best stam collections of age